-There is no pecuniary relationship or transactions with non-executive directors, except with Mr. Kiran B Vadodaria, with the Company other than payment of sitting fees by the Company for attending meetings.
-Mr. Kiran B Vadodaria has been paid remuneration in the form of commission.
+There is no pecuniary relationship or transactions with non-executive directors, except with Mr. Kiran B. Vadodaria, with the Company other than payment of sitting fees by the Company for attending meetings.
 Details of transactions with non-executive directors are disclosed in Notes to the Accounts.